-It is also advisable to keep your system up to date on a regular basis.
+It is also advisable to keep your system up to date regularly.
 Waiting and applying multiple updates and patches at once greatly increases the risk that incompatibilities will be found and a much higher level of effort will have to be given to bring the system up to date.

 2. Get a Web Application Firewall (WAF)

-When this post was originally written, firewall services were almost non existent and you often had to pay thousands of dollars a year for an actual hardware based firewall to sit in front of a web server.
-Today there are many services that offer a real-time firewall for as low as $20/month.
+When this post was originally written, firewall services were almost nonexistent and you often had to pay thousands of dollars a year for an actual hardware-based firewall to sit in front of a web server.
+Today many services offer a real-time firewall for as low as $20/month.
 The services I like and have experience working with are:

 All Websites We Host Utilize a Firewall (no exceptions)